-As of the Cut-Off Date, approximately 18.3% of the Mortgage Loans by aggregate Cut-Off Date Balance (approximately 5.0% of Pool 1 and approximately 29.8% of Pool 2), were originated as cash-out refinance transactions.
+As of the Cut-Off Date, approximately 15.4% of the Mortgage Loans by aggregate Cut-Off Date Balance (approximately 7.8% of the Pool 1 Loans and approximately 39.2% of the Pool 2 Loans), were originated as cash-out refinance transactions.
 In a cash-out refinance transaction, in addition to paying off existing mortgage liens, the mortgagor obtains funds that may be used for other purposes, including paying off subordinate mortgage liens and providing unrestricted cash proceeds to the mortgagor.
 In other refinance transactions, the funds are used to pay off existing mortgage liens and may be used in limited amounts for certain specified purposes; such refinances are generally referred to as "no cash-out" or "rate and term" refinances.
-Cash-out refinance transactions.
+Cash-out refinancings generally have had a higher risk of losses than Mortgage Loans originated in no cash-out, or rate and term, refinance transactions.

-Mortgage Loans Made to Certain Mortgagors May Present a Greater Risk

-Realized Losses on certain Mortgage Loans may be higher as a result of the related mortgagors' circumstances.
-Mortgagors of certain Mortgage Loans may have less steady or predictable income than others, which may increase the risk of these mortgagors not making timely payments.
-Further, mortgagors who are significantly increasing their housing payments may have difficulties adjusting to their new housing debt even though their debt-to-income ratios may be within guidelines.
+Mortgage Loans Made to Certain Mortgagors May Present a Greater Risk significantly increasing their housing payments may have difficulties adjusting to their new housing debt even though their debt-to-income ratios may be within guidelines.
 These mortgagors may present a greater risk of default as a result of their circumstances.
 Investors should consider that a higher number of mortgagors that have these types of issues may result in increased losses on the Mortgage Loans that would result in Realized Losses and Certificate Writedown Amounts being allocated to the Certificates.